primeval-io/aspecio/README.md

 ### Why Aspects?

 In general, aspects allow you to intercept code and alter its execution.
-There are a number of downsides of using aspects:
+There are a number of downsides to using aspects:
 * Scattering behavior across the code base ;
 * Making the execution model opaque by having aspects intercept any random piece of code, including internal code that might have implicit invariants that aspects break ;
 * Not knowing **which** aspects are being _woven_ on a piece of code at a given time ;